Skip to content

 Utils

-execute_query(query, duckdb_client, database_provider)
+execute_query(query, duckdb_client, database_accessor, database_provider)

 Execute a query, using bigquery_query() if the accessor is a BigQuery database.